firebellys/ReactCodeExample/README.md

 # React Code Example

-This project is an example web application that makes use of different React componants and related tools.
+This project is an example web application that makes use of different React components and related tools.

 ## Getting started